-Applications stored in Flash mask in code area in MultiApp V4.0.1, are outside the TOE.
+Applications stored in Flash mask in code area in MultiApp V4.1, are outside the TOE.
 The Applets loaded pre issuance or post issuance are outside the TOE, Other smart card product elements, (such as holograms, magnetic stripes, security printing) are outside the scope of this Security Target.

 Java Card RMI is not implemented in the TOE.
+PACE-CAM mechanism is outside of the TOE.